mikependon/RepoDB.NET/pages/cachers/primarycache.md

 ---

 A cacher class for the class primary property.
 Underneath, it uses the [PrimaryMapper](/mapper/primarymapper) class to extract the results and caching it for future use.
-It provides a 2nd-layer caching for the library when it comes to the class primary property extraction.
-As a result, the library is fast-enough when reusing the already extracted class primary property on any execution.

 > Internally, this class is widely used within the library.